pwmckenna/todium-tracker/README.md

-# Featureable
+# Todium Tracker

-Featureable torrent creates a version of a torrent/magnet link that you can see download stats for.
+Todium Tracker creates a version of a torrent/magnet link that you can see download stats for.

 ## Getting Started
 Install the module with: `npm install featurable `